DJShankyShoe/scythe/README.md

 ## Aftermath of Alert Triggers
-The yaraGen.py located at `/opt/scripts/` will be executed </br>
+The `yaraGen.py` located at `/opt/scripts/` will be executed </br>
-It will hash the fingerprint collect and verifies for any duplicates stored in `myhash.txt`
+It will hash the fingerprint collected and verifies for any duplicates stored in `myhash.txt`

 **If Duplicate Exist:**
 - Do nothing

 <br>**If NO Duplicates Exist:**
-- Update the myhash.txt
+- Appends new hash into myhash.txt
 - Creates 3 different yara signatures and pushes them into their respective file at  `/opt/signatures/`:
   1. yara_ratelimit
   2. yara_challenge